 The Bachelor of Arts in Music offers a comprehensive music education for students interested in teaching, performance, or music theory.
 The program includes an ensemble requirement and emphases that develop skills in composition and performance.

-The Bachelor of Music is designed as a degree for those interested in performance, music ministry, private teaching, Christian and secular commercial music industry, work as a professional composer, or advanced degrees.
-Performance emphasis students may specialize in voice, piano, organ, guitar, trumpet, trombone, baritone, euphonium, tuba, French horn, saxophone, flute, oboe, clarinet, bassoon, violin, viola, cello, bass, harp, and percussion.
+The Bachelor of Music in Performance program is tailored to students desiring a career in performance, pedagogy (private teaching), or to pursue advanced degrees in performance.
+The performance emphasis is offered in voice, piano, organ, guitar, trumpet, trombone, baritone, euphonium, tuba, French horn, flute, oboe, clarinet, bassoon, saxophone, violin, viola, cello, bass, percussion, and harp.